 The practice of mantra meditation utilizes the silent repetition of a word or phrase as the point of focus to help hone a more focused awareness.
 It aids in the slowing down of mental activity and thought.

 Mantra meditation is not meant to stop your thoughts altogether.
 Instead, the goal is to expand your awareness so you can get more comfortable observing your thoughts (and any other external stimuli) without getting immediately involved in them.
 The more you practice, the more you'll start to notice that you are inherently more present, with less mind-wandering to the past or future.
 You'll live in the moment with a greater degree of mindful (nonjudgmental) witnessing awareness.
 You'll also likely notice that your self-referred thinking decreases, cultivating a greater sense of compassion for others.
-This is due to the reduced activity in the brain's default mode network, which regulates both of those experiences.
+This is due to the reduced activity in the brain's default mode network1, which regulates both of those experiences.